Morningside Heights: 1890s through 1930s

 In 1886, real estate figures and politicians started advocating for the relocation of both asylums in the neighborhood.
 The asylums were seen as holding up development in the area.
 The Bloomingdale Asylum had twice rejected offers to purchase its land: first in 1880, when Ulysses S. Grant advocated for a world's fair to be held there three years later, and then in 1888, when the area was being considered as the site of the World's Columbian Exposition to be held during 1892.

+The Cathedral of Saint John the Divine, New York City, opened in 1911.

 The Bloomingdale Asylum moved to a site in suburban Westchester County in 1888, followed by the Leake and Watts Asylum three years later.
 Their respective campuses were purchased by Columbia University, which could not expand their existing campus at the present site of Rockefeller Center in Midtown Manhattan; and the Episcopal Diocese of New York, which had been looking for sites to build their main cathedral, the Cathedral of St. John the Divine.
-Several other educational institutions were soon constructed in the area, including Barnard College, Teachers College, Jewish Theological Seminary of America, and Union Theological Seminary.
+Several other educational institutions were soon constructed in the area, including Barnard College, Teachers College, the Jewish Theological Seminary of America, and Union Theological Seminary.
 Medical institutions moved there as well, such as St. Luke's Hospital and the Woman's Hospital.